NeuPhysics/neutrino/docs/oscillations.rst

 Hamiltonian
 ````````````````````

-It's easy to write down the Hamiltonian for the mass state stationary Schrödinger equation.
+It's easy to write down the Hamiltonian for the mass state stationary Schrodinger equation.
 As we have proven, to first order approximation,

 .. math::
    E = p + \frac{1}{2}\frac{m^2}{p}